Neufund/ico-transparency-monitor/README.md

 ```
 yarn test
 ```
-Check that every thing is ok
+Check that everything is ok
 ```
 yarn lint:fix
 ```